 You can see here that the Intel Core i7-11700K CPU supports the LGA1200.

-The Intel socket defines what type they are also their pin count.
+The Intel socket defines what type they are and also their pin count.

 Here the FCLGA1200 means: